Women’s Weird: Strange Stories by Women, 1890 – 1940

-Just in time for settling in with a good book in front of the fireplace (or wood stove, or what the heck, even your radiator) on a stormy night, Handheld Press Ltd., based in Bath, England (onetime home of Jane Austen) will be publishing Women’s Weird: Strange Stories by Women, 1890 – 1940.
-This deliciously thrilling collection will be released, appropriately, on Halloween, October 31, 2019.
+Just in time for settling in with a good book in front of the fireplace (or wood stove, or what the heck, even your radiator) on a stormy night, Handheld Press Ltd., based in Bath, England (onetime home of Jane Austen) has published Women’s Weird: Strange Stories by Women, 1890 – 1940.
+This deliciously thrilling collection was released, appropriately, on Halloween — October 31, 2019.

 Edited by Melissa Edmundson, this compilation of strange tales by women authors — including some lesser-known gems by some of the classic authors on this site — will be of great interest to readers of literary ghosts stories, the supernatural, and other kinds of thrillers.
 From the publisher: